-At Lungscreen our first and foremost consideration is the welfare of Australian industrial workers.
-As such, we are proud to offer an all-inclusive lung screening and registry service for coal mine workers and their employers, as well as other industrial workers.
+At Lungscreen, our first and foremost consideration is the welfare of Australian industrial workers.
+We are proud to offer an all-inclusive lung screening and registry service for workers and employers in the coal and mineral mine and quarry industries.

-These diseases are often caused by accumulative inhalation of respirable coal mine dust including silicates, carbon, and quartz.
-Coal Mine Dust Lung Diseases include chronic obstructive pulmonary disease, silicosis, emphysema, diffuse dust-related fibrosis and the fibrotic lung diseases of Coal Workers' Pneumoconiosis (CWP) as well as the most severe form, Progressive Massive Fibrosis (PMF).
+These diseases include chronic obstructive pulmonary disease, silicosis, emphysema, diffuse dust-related fibrosis and the fibrotic lung diseases of coal workers' pneumoconiosis (CWP), as well as the most severe form, progressive massive fibrosis (PMF).

-Coal workers’ pneumoconiosis (or Black Lung disease), is caused by prolonged exposure to respirable coal dust.
-If a worker is exposed to high concentrations of coal dust over several years, the dust collects in the alveoli (air sacs) of the lungs causing a reaction that results in scarring of lung tissue, reducing the elasticity of the lung.
-If enough scar tissue forms, lung function can be seriously reduced.
+Coal workers’ pneumoconiosis (or black lung disease) is caused by prolonged exposure to respirable coal dust.
+If a worker is exposed to high concentrations of coal dust over several years, the dust collects in the alveoli (air sacs) of the lungs and cause lung tissue scarring.
+This reduces the elasticity of the lung.
+If enough scar tissue forms, lung function is seriously reduced.

-The Coal Mine Worker’s Health Scheme ensures all Queensland coal mine workers receive a health assessment upon entry to the industry, then at least every 5 years and upon retirement (on a voluntary basis).
+The Queensland Coal Mine Workers’ Health Scheme mandates that all Queensland coal mine workers receive a health assessment upon entry to the industry, then at least every five years and upon retirement.
 The health assessment includes a chest X-ray examination.
-Your employer is responsible to ensure these occur and for the payment of these assessments.
+Your employer is responsible for ensuring the screenings occur and paying for them.

 We provide an effective chest X-ray screening program to diagnose and manage occupational lung diseases early.

 Queensland legislation requires all coal mine and MMQ workers' chest X-rays be assessed against the International Labour Organization (ILO) standard.